ECOWAS military intervention in the Gambia: Intervention (19–21 January 2017)

-Stabilisation (21 January 2017-Present)
+Stabilisation (21 January 2017–present)

 After Jammeh went into exile on 21 January (initially going to Guinea and then to Equatorial Guinea), ECOWAS announced that about 4,000 of its troops would remain stationed in the country for ensuring security.

 On 26 January 2017, Barrow returned to the Gambia, while about 2,500 ECOWAS troops remained in the country to stabilise it.
 He requested the troops to remain in the country for an additional six months.
 The troops remained in Banjul, and at important locations such as the port and airport as well as at the main crossing points to Senegal.

 On 8 February 2017, the Gambian presidential office announced that the mandate of the mission would be extended by three more months.
 President of Ghana Nana Akufo-Addo stated in mid-February that the number of Ghanaian soldiers deployed for stabilisation of Gambia will be downsized to 50.

 On 21 April 2017, ECOWAS forces clashed with Gambian soldiers loyal to former leader Yahya Jammeh, shooting and injuring three who were guarding graves at his home.
 A Gambia Armed Forces spokesman said there was a misunderstanding and an investigation is in progress.
 One civilian was declared by Gambian government to have been killed in Kanilai in a protest against ECOWAS forces while a civilian and an ECOMIG officer was declared to be injured on 2 June, with 22 arrests made.

-On 2 June 2017, one protester was shot dead and nine were wounded by Senegalese soldiers in Kanilai after soldiers opened fire on protesters in what they claim as "self-defense" during a protest in which thousands participated against the heavy military presence in their community.
+On 2 June 2017, one protester was shot dead and nine were wounded by Senegalese soldiers in Kanilai after soldiers opened fire on protesters in what they described as "self-defense" during a protest in which thousands participated against the heavy military presence in their community.

-The term of the ECOWAS military mission was extended by a year on 5 June 2017, with it being further extended until the present.
+The term of the ECOWAS military mission was extended by a year on 5 June 2017, with it being further extended until 2021.
+It was then continuously extended, and ECOWAS forces still remain in the country as of June 2025.

 The public has been lukewarm to the continued presence of ECOWAS forces, with polls showing over 50% of the Gambian public wanting them to leave the country.
 President Barrow has argued that the continued presence of foreign forces are there to provide support and training to Gambian forces and that there is no cost to the Gambian people.

+In January 2022, a clash occurred between ECOWAS forces and MFDC Senegalese rebels on The Gambia–Senegal border, with four ECOWAS soldiers and one MFDC rebel killed.
+The clash was reported to have temporarily displaced approximately 1,000 people.
+A total of 10 combatants were taken prisoner and subsequently released.